jhomlala/jhomlala/README.md

 ### Hi there 👋
-- ⚡ I'm Android/Flutter developer in Better Software Group
+- ⚡ I'm Android/Flutter developer for Better Software Group
 - 🔭 I’m currently working on Catcher, Alice and BetterPlayer
 - 📫 How to reach me: jhomlala@gmail.com